Coding for defect detection in glass fibre production

 Microsoft Azure is like a toolkit for teams working on complex projects.
 It includes services for:

-The project focuses on improving defect detection at the bushing level, where fibre breaks often occur.
+The project focuses on improving sensors that can predict a break before it happens.
 Better detection can lead to:

 These improvements would increase efficiency, reduce waste and lower production costs.